Swagap people

-The Swagap tribe belong to the indigenous tribes of Papua New Guinea.
+The Swagap are one of the indigenous peoples of Papua New Guinea.
 They are also known as the Insect Tribe.
 They speak the Nggala language (also called Swagap or Sogap), which is one of the Sepik languages belonging to the Ndu branch.

 Homelife

 The tribe lives in a village that sits above the waters of the Sepik River, named Sawagap.
 The tribe live off fish and other animals that they hunt in the jungle, but their chief source of income comes from crocodile skin.